WELCOME TO MARK VALLEN'S "ART FOR A CHANGE" WEBSITE

 L.A.
 Weekly publishes Cover Illustration - 1980

-My Serigraphic print, "Nuclear War?
+My serigraphic print, "Nuclear War?
 There goes my Career!" is published as the cover art for the L.A.
 Weekly.
-A mawkish parody of Roy Lichtenstein's cartoon based imagery, my artwork addressed the rising fear of nuclear war.
+A mawkish Situationist inspired parody of Roy Lichtenstein's cartoon based imagery, my artwork addressed the rising fear of nuclear war.
 At the close of the 20th century, New York's Museum of Modern Art would exhibit this poster in, The Path of Resistance, MoMA's examination of politically charged art from the 1960s to the late 1990s.

 L.A.
 Weekly publishes Cover Illustration - 1980

-My Serigraphic print, "Whatever happened to the Future?" is published as the cover art for the L.A.
+My serigraphic print, "Whatever happened to the Future?" is published as the cover art for the L.A.
 Weekly.
 The artwork illustrated an article on the sense of hopelessness and malaise then gripping the nation.

-Slash Magazine Cover Illustration - 1979
+Slash Magazine - Cover Illustration, 1979

 Punk music magazine publishes first Vallen cover Illustration The premiere punk rock publication in the U.S. in the late 1970s was SLASH magazine.
 My pencil drawing of Sue Tissue, lead singer for the band, Suburban Lawns, was released as a cover for SLASH.
-The drawing was later published in the book, "Hardcore California."
+The drawing was later published in the book, "Hardcore California".